Lawyers (TV series): Plot

-After the accident of Ju-hee's parents, her relationship with her boyfriend Yoon Seok-ki has to be ended suddenly.
-Ju-hee works as Seo Jeong-ho's secretary, and Seok-ki continues his study to US.
-After five years separated, they meet each other again in the lawfirm.
+After the accident of Ju-hee's parents, her relationship with her boyfriend, Yoon Seok-ki, has to be ended suddenly.
+Ju-hee works as Seo Jeong-ho's secretary, and Seok-ki continues his studies in the US.
+After five years of being separated, they meet each other again in a law firm.
 Seok-ki begins working there, with Yang Ha-young as his secretary.
-Since then, the conflict between all of them begins.
+It is here where the conflict between all of them begins.